cneuen/IdleHibernateUnlessAwake/README.md

 Forces Windows to hibernate (`shutdown /h /f`) after a configurable period of idle time, **unless PowerToys Awake is ON**.

+## Context

+This script is useful in cases where the PC only supports S0 sleep (Modern Standby) and not S3 (which is sometimes disabled in the BIOS).

 ## How it works

 - A scheduled task triggers when the system is idle.